 One of the first things we should understand about the PWC is that, unlike a conventional boat, which has a propeller and rudder to drive itself through the water, the PWC employs a jet pump and nozzle for propulsion and direction.
-The speed with which the water is pushed through the nozzle is controlled much the same way speed is requlated on a motorcycle, by throttle controls located on the handlebars.
-It is very important that PWC operators understand that once the throttle is released, they no longer have directional control of the vessel, since water is no longer being pushed through the directional nozzle.
+The speed with which the water is pushed through the nozzle is controlled much the same way speed is regulated on a motorcycle, by throttle controls located on the handlebars.
+It is very important that PWC operators understand that once the throttle is released, they no operators understand that once the throttle is released, they no longer have directional control of the vessel, since water is no longer being pushed through the directional nozzle.
 The device will continue on its present course, and since there are no brakes, it won't be able to immediately stop.